-2. COVER SHEET - ATTACHMENT #1 REQUIRED TEMPLATE PROVIDED (6 POINTS)
+2. COVER SHEET - ATTACHMENT #1 (5 POINTS)-REQUIRED

 Submit a completed Cover Sheet, Attachment #1.
-Two distinct individuals (Organization Authorized Official and Board Chair) must date and sign one original cover sheet submission.
+Two distinct individuals (Agency Official and Board Chair) must date and sign the original copy.

 Failure to comply with providing a signed original copy may result in disqualification.